-When it comes to fun, there is plenty to do; the children’s playgrounds let the kids do what they do best, and the nature center is a must visit for the whole family.
+When it comes to fun, there is plenty to do; the children’s playgrounds let the kids do what they do best, and the nature center is a must-visit for the whole family.

 The Nature Center at Cachuma Lake encourages a public understanding of the area and is housed in a picturesque old ranch house.
-Operations are handled by a corps of volunteers who offers exhibits on the local valley and mountain environment suitable for all ages.
+Operations are handled by a corps of volunteers who offer exhibits on the local valley and mountain environment suitable for all ages.

 Most exhibits provide hands-on opportunities for children and cover topics such as the construction of Bradbury Dam, the Chumash people past and present; local birds, fish, and mammals, trees, and habitats, and the geology of the region.
 Field trips for larger school groups are accommodated, admission is free.

 Lake Cachuma park naturalists offer a two-hour Eagle & Wildlife Cruises aboard a 30-passenger pontoon.
 The tour is the most comfortable way to view the wildlife and witness the thriving habitat for a variety of wildlife, birds, fish, trees, and plants.

 The winter season brings out migratory Bald Eagles and waterfowl, usually through November, so you have time to go catch a glimpse.
 The spring and summer months are about wildflowers and resident birds building nests.

 Nature walks are a year-round must.
 Groups meet on Saturdays from 10:00 AM to 11:30 AM at the Nature Center.
 Naturalists lead an easy-paced 1/2-mile walk through the Oak Canyon Trail.
 The walk is free with park admission.

 Cachuma is one of Southern California’s best fishing lakes because of the topography.
 During normal years, it supports large populations of bass, crappie, bluegill, red ear sunfish, channel catfish, and rainbow trout.